-- F. Local military support.
-Contact the Public Affairs Officet (PAO) of nearby military facilities about any available support (tours, static displays, short-term PX and Class 6 passes, etc.). - G. Financial management.
+- E. Local military support.
+Contact the Public Affairs Officet (PAO) of nearby military facilities about any available support (tours, static displays, short-term PX and Class 6 passes, etc.). - F. Financial management.
 You will want to do an exemplary job of managing and documenting the reunion finances.
 You will have a fiduciary duty and if you are not certain what that means then you should Google it. - 1.
 Rule number one: do not co-mingle reunion finances with your own, which means do not run the reunion finances through your personal checking account. - 2.
 Get some seed money, say \$1,000, from the Association treasurer, since you will have to pay for some things before the reunion checks start coming in. - 3.
 Use that check to open a checking account in the name of the reunion; e.g., HMM-265 Reunion 2XXX.
 Banks vary in their requirements for opening accounts but they all have gotten tighter.
 Your best bet for a hassle-free experience is print the Certificate of Formation and IRS Determination Letter (bank will want EIN) from the 'Admin|Corporate Documents' menu on the Association's website, HMM-265.org.
+Alternatively, you also could just ask the person who is helping you open the account to go to the the site and look at the documents there.
 If you can get a no-fee credit or debit card on the reunion account it would be useful and worthwhile.
 You will be doing some point-of-sale payments, particularly as D-day gets closer: food and drink, hospitality room supplies, etc. A credit or debit card on the reunion account would keep you from having to use cash or your own credit card, which would complicate your financial record-keeping.
 Just be sure to incorporate all of the receipts into your records. - 4.
 Set up a spreadsheet for all of your checking account transactions.
 The spreadsheet should contain formulas to carry a running balance and each line should include validity cross-checks.
 You might start with an example from the RSC files.
 (If you need help, I taught both accounting and spreadsheets at the university level for 20+ years.)

-H. Document management
+G. Document management

 - 1. Try to visualize the paperwork you are going to accumulate and a filing system to keep control of it before you get buried in it. - 2.
 Create a master email folder to organize the hundreds of emails that you will be sending and receiving.
 You will add subfolders as the work unfolds. - 3.
 Get a good sized (8-16 gig) thumb drive for storing all of your electronic work product, including the stuff that you get from the RSC from past reunions.
 Back up your thumb drive regularly to off-site (cloud) storage, e.g., Dropbox or similar.
 If you use automatic backup software, set it to make continuous or at least daily backups of that entire thumb drive.
-If not, make it a habit to back up the thumb drive at the end of every work session. - I. Start thinking and talking to people about a guest speaker.
+If not, make it a habit to back up the thumb drive at the end of every work session.

+H. Start thinking and talking to people about a guest speaker.

-J. Hotel selection
+I. Hotel selection